 1. Requests deflected

 This report shows how often customers found your knowledge base articles helpful.
 This includes the number of requests deflected in the portal and the number of article views in the portal.
-When a customer goes to a request form and starts writing the summary, knowledge base articles are suggested to them based on the labels specified in the article.
+When a customer goes to a request form and starts writing the summary, knowledge base articles are surfaced based on the customer’s search.
 If the customer selects an article from a request form and votes it as helpful, it is considered as a request that was deflected in the portal.

 2. Requests resolved

-This report shows how many requests have been resolved with an article, without an article, and which requests were deflected in the portal.
+This report shows a breakdown of how your requests are being resolved.
+The report includes the number of requests resolved with an article, without an article, and which requests were deflected in the portal.
 If a resolved request has one or more links to knowledge base articles in its comments, it is considered as a request resolved with an article.
 If no article links are used to answer a request, it is considered a request resolved without an article.

 - Navigate to your Jira Service Management project.

 - Select Requests deflected or Requests resolved to view the reports.